bruvellu/terebratalia-wnts/wnt.md

 Altogether, these observations provide evidence that the transcriptional subregions we identified in *T. transversa* may play a role in the regional specification of tissues along the anteroposterior axis of brachiopods.
 The finding that the same ligand can be expressed in different subregions that undergo different developmental fates and morphogenetic processes also indicates that the local receptor-context matters for development, and may have been associated with an evolutionary innovation of brachiopod larvae---the reversible mantle lobe.
 These data raise the idea that changes in these Wnt transcriptional subregions may have been important for the evolution of the primary body axis in animals.
-We have already described a few similarities between the brachiopod expression patterns and other animals (e.g. neuroectoderm patterning).
+We have already described a few similarities between the brachiopod expression patterns and other animals (e.g., neuroectoderm patterning).
 However, what was the ancestral state and how conserved these Wnt transcriptional subregions are across the phylogeny remain unclear.

 <!--TODO: Now what remains to be seem is whether particular combinations of Wnt signaling components, when ectopically expressed in different regions, will give rise to their original code or not.-->